derpygamer2142/cloud-server/README.md

 # cloud-server

+Forked to add variable storage/loading(really bad, don't use in large scale production).

 A cloud data server for Scratch 3.
 Used by [forkphorus](https://forkphorus.github.io/) and [TurboWarp](https://turbowarp.org/).

 It uses a protocol very similar to Scratch 3's cloud variable protocol.
 See doc/protocol.md for further details.